duzco/soma_cli/README.md

-download, then navigate to 'soma_cli' dir
+clone/download, then navigate to 'soma_cli' dir

 to run enter this command: ./soma_cli